OpenAiTx/OpenAiTx/README.md

 ## Other

-- If you would like get high priority and continues update, please create a PR and add your project github link in `priority-list.json`.
-- You can get index projects in `projects-data.json`.
 - 50 KB readme needs `2 mins/per language` by GPT4.1.
+- 200-400 projects/one console per day.